 ASVAB Test: 18 Important Facts to Know

-The ASVAB (Armed Services Vocational Aptitude Battery) test is a multiple-choice test used by the military to assess an applicant’s fitness for recruitment.
+The ASVAB (Armed Services Vocational Aptitude Battery) test is a multiple-choice test used by the military (Army, Marine Corps, Navy, and Air Force) to assess an applicant’s fitness for recruitment.

 General Science, Arithmetic Reasoning, Word Knowledge, Paragraph Comprehension, Mathematics Knowledge, Electronics Information, Automotive and Shop Information, Mechanical Comprehension, Assembling Objects, and Verbal Expression are several sections that the exam is made up of.